rddefauw/sample-agentic-platform/README.md

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

 ## Contributing
 We are open to contributions and this project is actively being worked on.
-A couple things on your roadmap include:
+A couple things on our roadmap include:
 1. Making deployment easier through a bootstrap terraform module
 2. Cleaning up deployments with a more structured approach to GitOps
 3. Adding additional labs on more advanced agent topics.
 4. Building a test harness & eval suite that runs against the code base
 5. Adding more agent examples from the labs into the sample platform
-6.

-For people who want to make changes to your project, it's helpful to have some documentation on how to get started.
-Perhaps there is a script that they should run or some environment variables that they need to set.
-Make these steps explicit.
-These instructions could also be useful to your future self.

-You can also document commands to lint the code or run tests.
-These steps help to ensure high code quality and reduce the likelihood that the changes inadvertently break something.
-Having instructions for running tests is especially helpful if it requires external setup, such as starting a Selenium server for testing in a browser.

 ## Authors and acknowledgment
-Show your appreciation to those who have contributed to the project.
+Tanner McRae
+Randy DeFauw

 ## License